dotnet/core/release-notes/6.0/linux-packages.md

     zlib
 ```

-Also tested on Manjaro.
+This set of packages was tested on the Arch and Manjaro.

-Note: Arch Linux is not supported by the .NET team.